-Education plays an important role in increasing independence for adults with disabilities.
+Education plays an important role in increasing independence for people with disability.
 This education is not, however, always targeted at the individual.

 It’s important for our local communities to be open and willing to embrace diverse cultures, religions and abilities – and this can take some educating.

-Many people are misinformed, or uneducated, about the abilities that adults with disabilities actually have.
+Many people are misinformed, or uneducated, about the abilities that people with disability actually have.
 This isn’t their fault.
 Often people are too concerned about offending someone to ask these sorts of questions.
 Give them a helping hand to understand, so they can act accordingly.
 It all helps towards an inclusive community.

-Some people may our blog with tips on improving communication with people with a disability useful.
+Some people may find our blog with tips on improving communication with people with disability useful.

-It’s common for adults with disabilities, especially intellectual disabilities, to have a fairly inactive lifestyle and unhealthy diet.
+It’s common for people with disability to have a fairly inactive lifestyle and unhealthy diet.
 This lifestyle can lead to obesity and more severe diseases such as diabetes or heart disease.

 When you are looking to promote independence, you need to be aware of the education required to make healthy lifestyle choices.

 Education alone won’t cut it though.
 You may need to help your loved one create daily habits that will contribute to a healthy and happy life while they are not with you.
 A great place to start is with a daily dose of light exercise and a healthy, balanced diet.

 For some reason the topic of sexual health as it applies to people with disability is somewhat of a taboo subject, but it shouldn’t be.
 In fact, we need to talk about it more.